 Wrapping: I have to admit that it is definitely daunting when one tries to learn how to wrap bak chang.
-It's probably the greatest deterrence - I will not want to cook all the ingredients but end up unable to wrap the bak chang.
+It’s probably the greatest deterrence – I will not want to cook all the ingredients but end up unable to wrap the bak chang.
 But, take that leap of faith!
 I watched countless YouTube videos to kickstart the learning process, but nothing beats hands-on practice.
-Once you've learned how to wrap bak chang, it will be like riding a bicycle - you will be a little unfamiliar at the start, but you will never forget it.
-I have not taken a video of the wrapping because there's just too many how-to videos out there.
+Once you’ve learned how to wrap bak chang, it will be like riding a bicycle – you will be a little unfamiliar at the start, but you will never forget it.
+I have taken a video of the wrapping in 2023 (embed below – slide to the 2nd image), but do Google / YouTube how-to videos as they are much more detailed.

 Some tips: Here are some tips I’ve acquired and will remind myself every year I wrap bak chang (this is what works for me):